doino-gretchenliev/revolut-stocks/README.md

 ## How it works

-1. The calculator recursively scans the input directory for statement files(`*.pdf`).
+1. The calculator recursively scans the input directory for statement files(`*.csv`).
 2. The statement files are then being parsed to extract all activity information.
 3. The calculator then obtains the last published exchange rate(USD to BGN) for the day of each trade.
 4. During the last step all activities are processed to produce the required data.

 ## Considerations

-1. The calculator parses exported statements in `pdf` format.
-Parsing a `pdf` file is a risky task and heavily depends on the structure of the file.
-In order to prevent miscalculations, please review the generated `statements.csv` file under the `output` directory and make sure all activities are correctly extracted from your statement files.
+1. Please review the generated `statements.csv` file under the `output` directory and make sure all activities are correctly extracted from your statement files.
 2. Revolut doesn't provide information about which exact stock asset is being sold during a sale.
 As currently indicated at the end of each statement file, the default tax lot disposition method is `First-In, First-Out`.
 The calculator is developed according to that rule.
-3. The trade date(instead of the settlement date) is being used for every calculation.
-The decision is based on the fact that the Revolut stock platform makes the cash available immediately after the initiation of a stock sale.
-Although the cash can't be withdrawn, it could be **used** in making other deals and so it's assumed that the transfer is finished from a user perspective.
-4. By default the calculator uses locally cached exchange rates located [here](https://github.com/doino-gretchenliev/revolut-stocks/tree/main/exchange_rates).
+3. By default the calculator uses locally cached exchange rates located [here](https://github.com/doino-gretchenliev/revolut-stocks/tree/main/exchange_rates).
 If want you can select BNB online service as exchange rates provider by enabling the `-b` flag.
 When activating BNB online service provider, make sure you do not spam the BNB service with too many requests.
 Each execution makes around 3-5 requests.
-5. In application 8 part 1 you have to list all stocks, that you own by the end of the previous year(31.12.20XX).
+4. In application 8 part 1 you have to list all stocks, that you own by the end of the previous year(31.12.20XX).
 That includes stocks, that were purchased prior to the year, you're filling declaration for.
 There are comments in both `csv` and `xml` files to identify stock symbols along with their records.
 You can use those identification comments to aggregate records with data, out of the scope of the calculator.

 ## Requirements

-* **Python** version >= 3.7
+- **Python** version >= 3.7
-* **Docker** and **Docker Compose**(only required for Docker Compose usage option)
+- **Docker** and **Docker Compose**(only required for Docker Compose usage option)

 ## Usage